 How to Obtain a Zoning Variance

 If you want to get a zoning variance, you must fill out and send in an application with your local zoning board or a building inspector.
 Keep in mind that the Department of City Planning in Los Angeles takes care of all zoning matters, which means they are the ones you will want to contact to obtain an application for a zoning variance.
-The exact requirements that you must adhere to when filling out a zoning variance application depends on the city.
+The exact requirements that you must adhere to when filling out a zoning variance application depend on the city.
 Once you have sent in your application and the requisite filing fee, the zoning board will perform a comprehensive analysis of the situation to determine if your variance could be granted without significantly harming the surrounding community or neighborhood.

 When you’re getting ready to apply for a zoning variance, it’s important that you understand what a lawful nonconforming use is, which is also referred to as a continuing existing use.
 If you already own a property in an area where a zoning ordinance was recently passed, it’s possible that the zone type was changed to the point where your property no longer adheres to the new zone use.
 In this scenario, your property could still be used in the same manner regardless of the passing of a new zoning ordinance.
 In fact, you wouldn’t need to go through the process of getting a zoning variance.